Platform Docs

 1Create your API key

-Sign in to your Sail Platform account to manage your API key, or register your interest to get started.
+Sign in to your Sail Platform account to manage your API key, or sign up for free to get started.

 For security, load your API key from environment variables (for example via .env) and never store it in browser storage.